 View chartExplore more: All Charts · Categories · Use Cases

-Common nails have a thicker shank and are stronger, making them ideal for structural framing.
-Box nails have a thinner shank, which reduces the chance of splitting the wood, but they have less holding power.
-Use Box nails for siding or thinner materials.
+Common nails usually have a thicker shank and are often used for framing and general construction.
+Box nails have a thinner shank, which can reduce splitting in thinner material, but they generally have less holding power.
+Match the nail type to the material and project specification.

-Nail gauge refers to the thickness of the wire used to make the nail.
-The system works in reverse: a higher gauge number means a thinner nail.
+Nail gauge refers to the wire thickness used to make the nail.
+Higher gauge numbers usually mean thinner nails.
 For example, a 16-gauge finish nail is thinner than a 10-gauge common nail.

-The penny (d) system is primarily used in the United States and Canada.
-Most other countries use metric measurements (millimeters) for both length and diameter.
-This chart includes both inches and millimeter conversions.
+No. The penny system is mainly used in the United States and Canada, while many other countries use metric length and diameter.
+Use the chart as a reference, then confirm local standards, manufacturer data, or project specifications when required.